mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/nodepools/create/index.md

  ✓ Creating default/example nodepool resources
 ```

 This example uses default values for brevity.
-Use flags to define %%% parm1, parm2, and other properties.

 Advanced users can use a combination of the `--dry-run` and `--output=yaml` flags to get a complete set of node pool objects to modify locally or store in version control.

 [makeselfmanaged]: ../../self-managed/
 [createnewcluster]: ../../new/